fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

 that allows the efficient compilation of a large range of such constructs rather than baking each into the F# compiler.

 # Design Philosophy and Principles

+The general mechanism has a very similar effect to adding [co-routines](https://en.wikipedia.org/wiki/Coroutine) to the F# language and runtime except we do not commit to any particular implementation of co-routines (which are not supported directly by the .NET runtime).
+Instead a general static code-weaving mechanism (built around the 'inline' mechanism) is used to build an overall state-machine and combine it with user-code, and this mechanism is part of the F# compiler.
+The mechanism can also be used to accurately statically combine non-resumable code fragments.

 The design philosophy is as follows: